pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_generate.hbs.md

 ## tanzu accelerator generate

-This command generates a project from an accelerator.
+This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator generate` command to generate a project from an accelerator.

 ### Synopsis